Why AI-powered Automation?

-How fast and efficiently interactions and processes are managed throughout the complete journey impact the overall customer experience, operational costs, and the speed of claims resolution.
-The combination of AI-powered conversational and process automation are integral to achieving these goals.
+How fast and efficient interactions and processes are managed throughout the complete journey impacts the overall customer experience, operational costs, and the speed of claims resolution.
+The combination of AI insurance powered conversational and process automation is integral to achieving these goals.

 Using a Digital Assistant as a Path to Automation

 The ways customers want to interact with their insurance company has changed, shifting away from traditional phone and email channels towards live chat, SMS, voice-activated and messaging channels.
 Moving a customer from a voice channel to a message-based channel opens up a whole new path to automation.